Situational Tuesday - On Support System. Breastfeed | postpartum depression | maternal mental health

 • Hire a babysitter and take time for yourself.

 Postpartum Depression can escalate into postpartum psychosis if left untreated.
-If you are going through any of the symptoms above, you need to speak out.
-Talk to your doctor or psychologist, pastor or to us here at LagosMums and we will guide you in the right direction on what next step to take.
+If you are experiencing any of the symptoms above, you need to speak up.
+Talk to your doctor or psychologist, pastor, or us here at LagosMums, and we will guide you in the right direction on what the next step is.

 Scroll to Top